Countering Stereotypes of Indigenous Peoples - Microcredential Series

 NOTE: This course is a prerequisite to registering for Representations: Application and Collaboration and/or Systems: Leadership and Institutional Change

-Using introductory psychology and critical Indigenous Studies, this microcredential introduces learners to the foundations of anti-Indigenous stereotypes in North America.
+Using introductory psychology and critical Indigenous Studies, this course introduces learners to the foundations of anti-Indigenous stereotypes in North America.
 Stereotypes are not simply offensive insults, they also reveal crucial information about how Indigenous and non-Indigenous peoples experience our society differently, both historically and today.

 Learn More and Register